 User experience (UX) describes every customer interaction with your company and products.
 It’s no longer just about the product but the experience of purchasing and using it: whether it was easy to use, enjoyable, practical, or met a specific need.
 70% of CEOs now see user experience (UX) as a competitive differentiator, helping to attract, convert, and retain customers.
 Indeed, for every $1 invested in UX, brands can see an average of $100 in return – an ROI of 9,900%.

 UX design (UXD or UED) operates with the following questions in mind:

 - Is it useful?
-The product or service must fulfill a customer’s want or need.
-Greater depth of information and originality will up the usefulness factor.
+The product or service must fulfill a customer’s wants or needs.
+Greater depth of information and originality will be the usefulness factor.

 - Is it desirable?
 The product, service, app, or system should be aesthetically pleasing and to the point.
-As this is a very emotive element, design focuses on image and branding more than function.
+This is a dynamic element; the design focuses on image and branding more than function.

 - Is it findable?
 Is the site or service easy to use?
 Is the site easy to find?
 Is internal navigation to find information or make a purchase as streamlined as possible?

 - Is it usable?
 Here we examine ease: how quickly and efficiently can someone do what they came to do?
 UX design will consider the number of clicks, server speed, and even the familiarity of the design.